 This LLM Corporate Governance and Law/Grad.CG degree course is designed for law and non-law graduates, practising lawyers and business professionals.
 You'll be eligible, after you graduate, for the Grad.CG qualification from the Chartered Governance Institute UK and Ireland (CGI), and if you have relevant work experience you may also be able to apply for ACIS status (Associate in the Chartered Institute of Secretaries).

 This course is available to study on either a full-time or part-time basis.
 Graduates of subjects other than law will undertake a compulsory module to introduce them to some core principles of English law.

-Graduates of this course are eligible for Chartered Governance Institute (CGI) graduate status.
+Graduates of this course are eligible for Chartered Governance Institute UK and Ireland (CGI) graduate status.
 This requires the payment of a fee to CGI.
 Once the fee is paid the successful graduate receives CGI 'graduate' status and is permitted to use GradCGI after their name.

 LLM Corporate Governance and Law/Grad.CG Master's degree entry requirements

 - A second-class honours degree or equivalent professional experience and/or qualifications.